snapmagictest/SnapMagic/README.md

 ---

 **Ready to create some magic?
-Deploy SnapMagic to your AWS account and start transforming!** ✨
+Fork, clone, and deploy SnapMagic to your AWS account!** ✨